A simplified 80/20 concept to eat clean

 The sad truth is once you are prepared to switch to a healthier, clean eating lifestyle you might encounter some unexpected hurdles.

-Too extreme of an approach
+1) Too extreme of an approach

 Life is all about balance and to me many clean eating books show zero balance.
-I have read about diets that are too extreme or dogmatic for someone trying to make dietary changes.
+I have read about diets that are too extreme for someone trying to make dietary changes.
 Everything you ever loved is cut out and replaced with things you have never even heard of or tried.

-Promotion of Supplements
+2) Promotion of Supplements

 Another problem is that many “eat clean” books promote the use of supplements that will empty your wallet and deliver only a placebo effect.
 These supplements are sold by an unregulated industry.
-Numerous studies show that these supplements are not useful.
+Numerous studies show that these supplements are not useful2.

-Lack of simple step-by-step instruction
+3) Lack of simple step-by-step instruction

-The most clean eating books I have read so far have one thing in common: They lack a simple step by step set of instructions on how to develop clean eating habits.
+ALL clean eating books I have read so far have one thing in common: They lack a simple step by step set of instructions on how to develop clean eating habits.
 However, many people want a clean eating diet plan they can follow to slowly phase out certain unhealthy foods and add new healthier foods.

 9. 52 week habit challenge